BruceEckel/HatchTestSelection/README.md

 ## Installation

-To use this you must first install [Hatch](https://hatch.pypa.io/latest/install/).
-The instructions are at that link, but here they are in summary:
+To use this you must first install Hatch.
+The [instructions](https://hatch.pypa.io/latest/install/) are summarized here:

 1. I found it easiest to use [Pipx](https://github.com/pypa/pipx) to install
    Hatch: \